floh22/cmb-atlas-results/README.md

 ## Disscusion

 By choosing our nodes like described above we cannot claim that it represents the global mobile connectivity.
 The selected nodes do massively overrepresent internet users in Europe and North-America and even here it has been shown that the average connection of a RIPE probe is better than a typical connection of a given region [[1]].
 A proposed reason behind this overrepresentation of above average connection is that this lies in the voluntary of the RIPE Atlas platform.
-As the participating hosts of the probes are donating some of their network capacity it is inferred that they have an above average connection where a few bytes more traffic are not of much consequence [[1]].
+As the participating hosts of the probes are donating some of their network capacity, it is inferred that they have an above average connection where a few bytes more traffic are not of much consequence [[1]].
 This is a problem that is inherent with the platform and not with our selection of nodes, so we are able to say that given the use of the RIPE Atlas our probe selection represents the  global mobile connectivity.

 <p align="center">